‘With great power comes great responsibility... and stress. Lots of stress.’ So what are you going to do about it?

 This kind of proactive, practical mindset is a good stress management technique on its own; research shows that how you think and feel about stress has a direct impact on how you cope with it.
 Once you can identify the cause of your stress, you can focus on fixing it.

 Fortunately, there are many automation applications and tools that can help to streamline your processes, save up some of your time and reduce stress in the process.
-For instance, tools such as Inbound.li can make social curation much easier and less time consuming.
+We've built a tool to help compress large images in bulk and fix broken links on Hubspot blogs, called HubToolKit, for example.
 As a result, you’re able to dedicate more of your time to important, more pressing tasks.

 Alternatively, even finding the right email, marketing and communication tools can help you organise your schedule better and reduce communication bottlenecks within your team.